 “These are really amazing videos,” Michael Watkins, director of NASA’s Jet Propulsion Laboratory, said at a briefing for reporters.
 “This is the first time we’ve ever been able to capture an event like the landing on Mars.
 We all watched them over the weekend many, many times.”

 NASA also released several new higher resolution panoramic images during the press conference.

-Scan this image for the various pieces of my landing system, which did their jobs perfectly before coming to rest o… https://t.co/Izucl5yA5f— NASA's Perseverance Mars Rover (@NASA's Perseverance Mars Rover)1614027143.0
+Scan this image for the various pieces of my landing system, which did their jobs perfectly before coming to rest on Mars.
+Teams of experts poured years of work into each one.
+My safe landing is what tells you they nailed it.https://t.co/g1QIh0xIqZ— NASA's Perseverance Mars Rover (@NASAPersevere) February 22, 2021